-- A raise for liability coverage: Drivers are hard to manage, especially when there are a dozen or more.
+- A raise for liability coverage: Drivers are hard to manage, especially when there are a dozen or more of them.
 No matter the training, their extended time on the road often lends itself to distractions.

 - Product insurance: Depending on your business, you may need coverage for your cargo.

 - Roadside assistance: Your drivers may be spread across the state or even the country.
 As such, you may not be able to send help when they need it — that’s where roadside assistance comes in.

 Lowering Your Premium by Leveraging Software, Telematics, and Other Assets

 Many insurance companies that offer individual insurance plans also offer fleet insurance.
 Your best option, when selecting insurance, is to speak to a fleet insurance broker.
 They’ll help you find the best deals for your company.
 You can compare quotes to ensure you’re getting the best price.
 There are other things you can do to reduce insurance costs or receive a better quote, including:

 - Improve driver safety and training